Spray Paint in Any Color

 The paint is forced through a spray tip (actuator) that atomizes the paint into a fine mist as it is forced through the tip.
 The mist settles onto the surface as small drops which coalesce into a smooth coating as it dries.

 But how does spray paint work?
-We all know what a spray paint can looks like, but beyond the cylindrical can and the depressable nozzle, what is happening inside a can of aerosol spray paint to make it work?
+We all know what spray paint cans look like, but beyond the cylindrical can and the depressable nozzle, what is happening inside a can of aerosol spray paint to make it work?

 An aerosol can of spray paint has several components: